 But then gratitude smacked me right in the face with the beauty of a “fluffy orange nature hug,” otherwise known as a sunrise.
 It’s simple, really.
 Here’s what expressing gratitude does:

 Expressing thankfulness doesn’t come easy for some people.
 Others complain incessantly.
 You know the people I’m talking about.
 What one person thinks is a burden, another person cherishes.

-Here’s a great, real-life example I read on a mother’s blog recently about school being cancelled because of snow.
-Her first instinct wasn’t gratitude to spend time her her kids for the day.
-Her first instinct was to scream into a pillow.
+Here’s a great, real-life example I read on a mother’s blog recently about school being canceled because of snow.
+Her first instinct wasn’t gratitude to spend time with her kids for the day.
+It was to scream into a pillow.
 Her second reaction was to rant on Facebook:

 “A good mom would RELISH the chance to stay inside with her wound up kiddos all day, right?
 A good mom would have all the ingredients for homemade chocolate chip cookies on hand… and then happily entertain a flour fight as we all got dough up to our elbows making memories, right??
 I mean, that is how they do it in the commercials, right???”

-Comments started pouring in from working moms who don’t get enough time to spend with their kids, stay-at-home moms happy to have their husbands home to spend time with the family, teachers who deserve and need a break to spend time with their own child, the childless women who would have loved a snow day if only they had a child to spend it with.
+Comments came from all over.
+From working moms who don’t get enough time to spend with their kids, and stay-at-home moms happy to have their husbands home to spend time with the family.
+More comments about teachers who deserve and need a break to spend time with their own child.
+Even the childless women who would have loved a snow day if only they had a child to spend it with had comments.

 Her close friend wrote this: “Sorry to poo on your party… but sounds like a great day for gratitude.
 I never had kids and would have loved to have had snow days.
 They might be really excited to be home with you cause you’re so much fun.
 I have another friend named Becky.
 We call her Fun Becks.
 Today, be Fun Becks.
 Sounds like a great day for acceptance and stretching.
 Or not.
 Love you.”